MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-26-retrieving-dpapi-backup-keys-from-active-directory.md

 ## Key Storage

-I have taken Benjamin’s research one step further and&nbsp;I&nbsp;can now&nbsp;extract these keys directly from&nbsp;the&nbsp;Active Directory database, where&nbsp;they are&nbsp;physically stored:
+I have taken Benjamin’s research one step further and&nbsp;I&nbsp;can&nbsp;now&nbsp;extract these keys directly from&nbsp;the&nbsp;Active Directory database, where&nbsp;they are&nbsp;physically stored:

 ![Backup Key Storage](../../assets/images/backupkeys_storage.png)